michaelageorge/05-project/README.md

 Each test callback should aim to test a small well defined feature of a function Write tests to ensure each function behaves correctly with valid and invalud inputs The CLI should be tested without using child_process or any equivilant third party librarys

-#### UML
-Link to an image of the UML for your application and response to events

 Assignment 1: Do this with callbacks
 Assignment 2: Modularize the code